Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

 \begin{theorem} Suppose $y \in \I(S_\infty)$ and $z \in \Ifpf(S_{\infty})$ are dominant.
 Then

 \end{theorem}

 \begin{proof}

 We prove the first identity, since the formula for $\Sfpf_z$ follows by essentially the same argument.
 To begin, it is helpful to note (see \cite[\S2.1]{Manivel}) that the Rothe diagram of a permutation $w$ is the complement in $\PP\times \PP$ of the {hooks} through the points $(i,w(i))$ for $i \in \PP$, where the \emph{hook} through a cell $(i,j)$ is the set of positions of the form $(i+t,j)$ or $(i,j+t)$ for $t \in \NN$.
-It follows that if $w$ is dominant, so that $D(w)$ is a partition, then the northwest corners of the complement of $D(w)$ are all of the form $(i,w(i))$, and that if $(i,w(i))$ is such a corner then $i$ is a descent of $w$ if and only if the $(i+1)^{\mathrm{th}}$ row of $D(w)$ is shorter than the $i^{\mathrm{th}}$ row.
+Assume $w$ is dominant, so that $D(w)$ is a partition.
+Then the northwest corners of the complement of $D(w)$ are all of the form $(i,w(i))$.
+Moreover, if $(i,w(i))$ is such a corner then $i$ is a descent of $w$ if and only if the $(i+1)^{\mathrm{th}}$ row of $D(w)$ is shorter than the $i^{\mathrm{th}}$ row.